 Relief for rent not paid

-Don’t claim the following, they aren’t allowable deductions:
+Do not claim the following, they are not allowable deductions:

-- Jersey rates - from 2018 you can’t claim rates as an expense against your Jersey property income
+- Jersey rates.
+You cannot claim rates as an expense against your Jersey property income

 - pre-letting expenses

 - the cost of making good your property if the property was in a state of disrepair before you rented it (dilapidation)